kfatehi/riva_tts_proxy/README.md

 Synthesize text using Riva TTS in streaming mode.
 When making a streaming request, audio chunks are returned as soon as they are generated, significantly reducing the latency (as measured by time to first audio) for large requests.

+Riva TTS does not support multiple-sentence is one request, however this endpoint will automatically split them for you using the NLTK package and feed the synthesized audio for each sentence back to you as part of a continuous stream.

 Request JSON body:

 ```